 Here there are fruits, curry stuffs of dried fish, various spices, earthenware chatties, and firewood.
-In another shop may be seen all manner of vegetables; and in others again gay comboys, or loin cloths, articles of native manufacture in brass-ware and pottery, and various useful articles made from the cocoanut and other palms.
-The money-changers' stalls, too, are perhaps the most purely Eastern of any, and are a prominent feature in these native bazaars.
+In another shop may be seen all manner of vegetables; and in others again gay comboys, or loin cloths, articles of native manufacture in brass-ware and pottery, and various useful articles made from the cocoa-nut and other palms.
+The money-changer's stalls, too, are perhaps the most purely Eastern of any, and are a prominent feature in these native bazaars.
 Each little store is presided over by its owner, who almost invariably sits with his legs folded beneath him upon the sloping planks whereon his goods are displayed for sale.
 His customers are almost as varied as his wares.
 The Singhalese man, of sienna complexion, wearing his long hair gathered up into a knot surmounted by a comb of tortoiseshell, appears in various garb according to caste, even the comb assuming different forms in accordance with social position.
-The Singhalese women. too, have a multitude of distinctions both in dress and ornaments.
+The Singhalese women, too, have a multitude of distinctions both in dress and ornaments.
 Some of the highland women wear a single coloured cloth, which they wind about themselves in a very artistic fashion, leaving one shoulder bare.
-The lowland Singhalese women have two garments: the comboy, reaching from the waist to the ankles, and a short bodice with low-cut neck.
+The lowland Singhalese women have two garments: the comboy, reaching from the waist to the ankles, and a short bodice with low cut-neck.
 All indulge, more or less, in jewellery, consisting of necklaces and bangles on both arms and ankles, and rings on their fingers and toes.
-They wear their hair twisted into a lump at the back of the head, and secured by pins of ornamental patterns.
-Many Tamil women wear but a single coloured cloth, which they gracefully entwine about their limbs, leaving the right side bare to the hip: but some wear, in addition, a tightly-fitting jacket as shown in our plate.
-The very poor decorate themselves with ornaments of shells, sharks' teeth, beads, and berries.
+They wear their hair twisted into a lump at the back of the head and secured by pins of ornamental patterns.
+Many Tamil women wear but a single coloured cloth, which they gracefully entwine about their limbs, leaving the right side bare to the hip; but some wear, in addition, a tightly-fitting jacket as shown in our plate.
+The very poor decorate themselves with ornaments of shells, shark's teeth, beads, and berries.
 The costumes of the native men are even more varied.
-The Moormen with shaven heads, crowned with curiously plaited brimless hats of coloured silks, and gorgeous comboys; the Parsees in white calico and still more curious headgear; the Tamils with religious symbols upon their foreheads.
+The Moormen with shaven heads, crowned with curiously plaited brimless hats of coloured silks, and gorgeous comboys; the Parsees in white calico and still more curious headgear; the Tamils with religious symbols upon their foreheads, in white, black, red, or yellow, becoming turbans upon their heads, and the smallest possible quantity of clothing about their bodies, a square yard of coloured calico sufficing in most instances; the Afghans, contrasting with the Tamils in their superabundance of gaudy attire-such are the races, and such the dresses, of the native inhabitants of Colombo.
+They form very picturesque groups in the Pettah, which is at all times literally crowded with them; so much so that, when one is driving this way, the nimble muttu, or native groom, has to run the whole distance by the horse's head, keeping up a continual shouting to warn them out of the way.